website Skip to content

 When your child keeps looking back, they’re seeking comfort or approval.
 Encourage them with kind words and stay close.

-6. Leaning Too Much to One Side — Exploring Balance or Feeling Unsteady
+• Leaning Too Much — Exploring Balance & Feeling Unsteady

 When your child leans to one side, it’s usually them experimenting with balance or struggling a little.
 Balance games can make practice fun and effective.